 Mr. Darby has represented and advised numerous public and private companies, as well as private equity and venture capital firms, on investment and acquisition transactions and on the disposition of business interests, in transactions ranging from early-stage investments in high-tech startups to acquisitions and sales of mature, late-stage companies and publicly traded corporations.

-Mr. Darby is also a recognized authority on the taxation of intellectual property, including tax aspects related to the development, licensing and exploitation of intellectual property rights, the migration of valuable intellectual property to offshore jurisdictions, and the tax-efficient licensing and/or sale of intellectual property rights.
-He teaches two courses on taxation of intellectual property at the GTP, the first entitled Taxation of Intellectual Property, and the second entitled Structuring Intellectual Property Transactions, and also teaches the first course at Bentley.
+Another focus in Mr. Darby’s practice is the taxation of intellectual property, including tax aspects related to the development, licensing and exploitation of intellectual property rights, the migration of valuable intellectual property to offshore jurisdictions and the tax-efficient sale of intellectual property rights.

 Mr. Darby is the author of Practical Guide to Mergers, Acquisitions and Business Sales, Second Edition, a textbook published by National Underwriter Company, an ALM (American Legal Media) Business.
 He has extensive experience in the areas of structuring mergers, acquisitions, business sales, and related business transactions.
 He teaches graduate-level courses on the buying and selling of businesses at Boston University School of Law in the Graduate Tax Program and at Bentley University McCallum Graduate School of Business in the Masters of Taxation Program.